+Exhibit No.

-Exhibit No. Description 3.1 Form of Amended and Restated Articles of Incorporation.
+3.1 Form of Amended and Restated Articles of Incorporation.
 (Incorporated by reference to Exhibit 3.1 to Henry Schein, Inc.'s Registration Statement on Form S-1, Reg.
 No. 33-96528) 3.2 Form of Amended and Restated Bylaws.
 (Incorporated by reference to Exhibit 3.2 to Henry Schein, Inc.'s Registration Statement on Form S-1, Reg.
-No. 33-96528) 3.3 Amendments to Amended and Restated Articles of Incorporation (Incorporated by reference to Exhibit 3.3 to the Company's Annual Report on From 10-K for the fiscal year ended December 27, 1997) 3.4 Amendments to Amended and Restated By-laws adopted July 15, 1997.
+No. 33-96528) 3.3 Amendments to Amended and Restated By-laws adopted July 15, 1997.
 (Incorporated by reference to Exhibit 3.3 to Henry Schein, Inc.'s Registration Statement on Form S-4, Reg.
-No. 333-36081) 5 Opinion of Proskauer Rose LLP regarding legality.
-11.1 Statements regarding computation of per share income (filed as part of Henry Schein, Inc.'s Current Report on Form 8-K dated June 24, 1997 and incorporated by reference in the Proxy Statement/Prospectus included in this Registration Statement) 23.1 Consent of BDO Seidman, LLP 23.2 Consent of Deloitte & Touche LLP 23.3 Consent of Miller, Ellin & Company 23.4 Consent of Proskauer Rose LLP (included in Exhibit 5) 24.1 Powers of Attorney
+No. 333-36081) 5.1 Opinion of Proskauer Rose LLP regarding legality (to be filed by amendment).
+11.1 Statements regarding computation of per share income (filed as part of Henry Schein, Inc.'s Current Report on Form 8-K dated June 24, 1997 and incorporated by reference in the Proxy Statement/Prospectus included in this Registration Statement) 23.1 Consent of BDO Seidman, LLP (filed herewith).
+23.2 Consent of Miller, Ellin & Company 23.3 Consent of Proskauer Rose LLP (included in exhibit 5.1).
+24.1 Powers of Attorney (included as part of the signature pages on page II-4 of the Registration Statement).